neonlabsorg/neon-evm.docs/docs/developing/verify_facilities/using_hardhat.md

 This tutorial is based on the example located in [this repository](https://github.com/neonlabsorg/neon-tutorials/tree/main/hardhat).

-By the end of this tutorial, you will verify a contract that deploys an ERC-20 token to Neon EVM Devnet on Neonscan and Blockscout explorers.
+By the end of this tutorial, you will learn to verify a contract that deploys an ERC-20 token to Neon EVM Devnet on Neonscan and Blockscout explorers.

 ## Step 1: Deploy the contract